HaloWordApp/haloword/README.md

 Halo Word is open-sourced under MIT license, pull requests are welcome!

 ## Icon
-The icons of this project are from Oxygen Project and are under LGPL license.
+The icons of this project are from [Oxygen Icons](https://github.com/KDE/oxygen-icons5) and are under LGPL license.